andrew/ultimate-awesome/README.md

 - [Data-Science](https://github.com/ElizaLo/Data-Science) - Projects and awesome list for all Data Science fields.
 - [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.
+- [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [awesome-solana-oss](https://github.com/StockpileLabs/awesome-solana-oss) - Compilation of awesome open-source Solana repositories on GitHub!.
 - [mac-awesomeTools](https://github.com/SuJunming/mac-awesomeTools) - Mac常用软件等等，有你需要的！.
 - [awesome-version-managers](https://github.com/bernardoduarte/awesome-version-managers) - A curated list of awesome Version Managers.